 - Sunday Farmers Markets still open include those at Ambleside, Coquitlam, Kitsilano and White Rock.
 Also, final markets of the season are at Mt.
 Pleasant and Whistler.

-- Fishing and Salmon Viewing: The lakes are getting stocked this time of year throughout the Lower Mainland and there is usually great salmon viewing at the Capilano River Hatchery in North Vancouver.
+- Fishing and Salmon Viewing: the lakes are getting stocked this time of year throughout the Lower Mainland and there is usually great salmon viewing at the Capilano River Hatchery in North Vancouver.

 In addition to Thanksgiving, October is also the month for Halloween.
-A number of Halloween attractions open this weekend (as mentioned above).
+A number of Halloween attractions are open this weekend (as mentioned above).

 For more ideas on Halloween things to do this month, check out the following: